C. J. Snare

-Carl "C.J."
-Snare is an American singer best known for being the frontman and founding member of the hard rock/glam metal band FireHouse.
+Carl Jeffrey Snare (December 14, 1959 – April 5, 2024) was an American singer best known for being the frontman and founding member of the hard rock/glam metal band FireHouse.

-He co-wrote most of the band's songs and has had seven songs chart on the Billboard Hot 100 Charts, five of which were top 40.
-He also appears periodically with his other band, Rubicon Cross, and occasionally appears with Scrap Metal.
-He continues to tour with FireHouse and works as a producer and mixing engineer.
+Snare co-wrote most of the band's songs and has had seven songs chart on the Billboard Hot 100 Charts, four of which were top 40.
+He also appeared periodically with his other band, Rubicon Cross, and occasionally appeared with Scrap Metal.

+Personal life and death

+Carl Jeffrey Snare was born on December 14, 1959, in Washington, D.C to Buck and Barbara Snare.
+He had two sons and one daughter.

+In September 2020, he was diagnosed with stage IV colon cancer.
+In September 2023, he took a hiatus from FireHouse to undergo abdominal surgery in October.
+Although he intended to return to the band for their shows in summer 2024, he died on April 5, 2024 from cardiac arrest.
+He was 64.